zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 # Running via a Docker image:
 Download the image on docker hub:

 Or run the Dockerfile to create an image:
 >docker build -t *YOUR_DOCKER_USERNAME*/emotion-detection-image .

+As an example, if your username is TinkaiZ, you would run the command:
+>docker build -t TinkaiZ/emotion-detection-image .

+Once the build has completed, you can view the image by using the following command:
+>docker image ls